mfornos/awesome-microservices/README.md

 - [Spring Cloud Netflix](https://github.com/spring-cloud/spring-cloud-netflix) - Provides Netflix OSS integrations for Spring Boot apps through autoconfiguration and binding to the Spring Environment and other Spring programming model idioms.
 - [VAMP](http://vamp.io/) - Build, deploy and manage microservices with power and ease.

-## Runtimes
+## Frameworks / Runtimes

 - [Akka](http://akka.io/) - Toolkit and runtime for building highly concurrent, distributed, and resilient message-driven applications on the JVM.
 - [Baratine](http://baratine.io/) - Platform for building a network of loosely-coupled POJO microservices.
 - [Erlang/OTP](https://github.com/erlang/otp) - Programming language used to build massively scalable soft real-time systems with requirements on high availability.
 - [Finagle](http://twitter.github.io/finagle) - Extensible RPC system for the JVM, used to construct high-concurrency servers.
-- [GPars](https://github.com/GPars/GPars) - Concurrency and Parallelism framework for the JVM.
+- [GPars](https://github.com/GPars/GPars) - Concurrency and parallelism framework for the JVM.
 - [Ice](https://zeroc.com/) - Comprehensive RPC framework with support for C++, C#, Java, JavaScript, Python, and more.
 - [Karyon](https://github.com/Netflix/karyon) - The nucleus or the base container for applications and services built using the NetflixOSS ecosystem.
 - [Lagom](https://github.com/lagom/lagom) - Reactive microservices for the JVM.
 - [Light Java](https://github.com/networknt/light-java) - A fast, lightweight and more productive microservices framework.
 - [Microserver](https://github.com/aol/micro-server) - Java 8 native, zero configuration, standards based, battle hardened library to run Java REST microservices.
 - [Orbit](http://orbit.bioware.com/) - Modern framework for JVM languages that makes it easier to build and maintain distributed and scalable online services.
-- [Quasar](https://github.com/puniverse/quasar) - Fibers, Channels and Actors for the JVM.
+- [Quasar](https://github.com/puniverse/quasar) - Fibers, channels and actors for the JVM.
 - [Scale Cube](http://scalecube.io/) - Library for building resilient and reactive microservices with peer-to-peer service registry and discovery based on gossip protocol.
 - [Vert.X](http://vertx.io/) - Toolkit for building reactive applications on the JVM.
 - [Vert.X Toolbox](https://github.com/vert-x3/vertx-microservices-toolbox) - A set of Vert.x components to build reactive microservice applications.